Dive the Sea of Cortez With This Amazing Value Liveaboard!

-This excellent-value liveaboard offers several itineraries going to La Paz, and sometimes to Cabo Pulmo too.
+This excellent-value liveaboard offers several itineraries going to La Paz, and sometimes even to Cabo Pulmo.
 We love its friendly team, the comfortable shared spaces onboard, and the cabins all located on the main deck!

-The liveaboard regularly invites onboard scientists working to protect manta rays and other pelagic species.
+The liveaboard regularly invites onboard scientists who are working to protect manta rays and other pelagic species.

 For divers of all levels who want to experience the rich marine life of the Sea of Cortez with few tourists.
 Non-divers are also welcome.

-5 or 6 nights cruise, in a twin or double shared accommodation basis with en-suite bathroom and air-conditioning.
+5 or 6 nights cruise, in a twin or double shared accommodation basis with an en-suite bathroom and air conditioning.

 National park fees: $5 (about ...
 EUR) per day